stevew83/ferryweather/README.md

     **Disclaimer:**
     - Weather data is rounded to the nearest hour and may not be precise or up-to-the-minute.
     - This is a general guide.
-Please check the marine forecast below and the NL ferry schedule for updates or changes.
+Please check the marine forecast below and the official govNL ferry schedule for updates or changes.

 https://weather.gc.ca/marine/forecast_e.html?mapID=14&siteID=04100 - marine forecast for area
-https://511nl.ca/list/ferryterminalsforlist - page that updates users about delays and cancellations https://www.gov.nl.ca/ti/ferryservices/schedules/a-bipc/ - location of ferry schedules updated by GovNL transportation and infrastructure https://www.facebook.com/groups/232199710220394 - Bell Island Ferry Facebook group where people discuss up to minute issues and developments.
+https://511nl.ca/list/ferryterminalsforlist - page that updates users about delays and cancellations https://www.gov.nl.ca/ti/ferryservices/schedules/a-bipc/ - location of ferry schedules updated by official GovNL transportation and infrastructure https://www.facebook.com/groups/232199710220394 - Bell Island Ferry Facebook group where people discuss up to minute issues and developments.

     **This is a personal project.** It may contain errors.
 I may develop it further for accuracy, readability, etc.